-This indicates the oxidative addition of the allylating agent (allyl carbonate, allyl chloride, etc.) across the rhodium centre to which it is associated (in intermediate E) to form the detected dirhodium- $\eta^1$ -allyl intermediate.
-Encouraged by this observation, we attempted to computationally examine the pathway of formation of this dirhodium- $\eta^1$ -allyl intermediate

-(Figure 6).
-As the energy penalty of the ion pair $\mathbf{E}$ with respect to the neutral system cannot be accurately captured by our calculations (discussed above), we consider all subsequent free energies relative to this intermediate.
-The oxidative addition pathway TS(E-F) was found to be most favourable, possessing an activation free energy barrier of 17.2 kcal $mol^{-1}$ with respect to the intermediate E, leading to the dirhodium- $\eta^1$ -allyl intermediate F with a free energy of 14.9 kcal mol-1 with respect to E (calculations using dirhodium tetraacetate and allyl chloride, which are used for all experiments, show similar trends; Figure S7).
-It must be noted here that the Rh "enyl" intermediate $\mathbf{K}$ (proposed by Evans and co-workers in the case of Rh(I)/Rh(III) catalysis) was calculated to be 28.7 kcal mol-1 higher in energy than the dirhodium- $\eta^1$ -allyl intermediate F and was therefore discarded as a possible intermediate.
-Additionally, the direct Rh-allylation by allyl carbonate (formally, a nucleophilic displacement or the first step of a stepwise oxidative addition pathway; Figure S6) was calculated to have a preventively high barrier.
-For the sake of completeness, we also considered the exchange of the non-bridging octanoate ligand with the enolate and a subsequent inner sphere allylic alkylation by a Rh-associated allyl carbonate but found these pathways to possess insurmountable barriers (Figure S8).
+This indicates the oxidative addition of the allylating agent (allyl carbonate, allyl chloride, etc.) across the rhodium center to which it is associated (in intermediate E) to form the detected dirhodium- η^1 -allyl intermediate.
+Encouraged by this observation, we attempted to computationally examine the pathway of formation of this dirhodium-\(\eta^1\)-allyl intermediate (Figure 6).
+As the energy penalty of the ion pair E with respect to the neutral system cannot be accurately captured by our calculations (vide supra), we consider all subsequent free energies relative to this intermediate.
+The oxidative addition step TS(E-F) was found to be most favorable, possessing an activation free energy barrier of 17.2 kcal mol-1 with respect to the intermediate \mathbf{E} , leading to the dirhodium- η^1 -allyl intermediate \mathbf{F} with a free energy of 14.9 kcal mol^{-1} with respect to \mathbf{E} .
+It must be noted here that the Rh "enyl" intermediate \mathbf{K} (proposed by Evans and co-workers25 in the case of Rh(I)/Rh(III) catalysis) was calculated to be 28.7 kcal mol-1 higher in energy than the dirhodium-n1-allyl intermediate F and was therefore discarded as a possible intermediate.
+Additionally, the direct Rh-allylation by allyl carbonate (formally a nucleophilic displacement) was calculated to have a preventively high barrier.
+18 For the sake of completeness, we also considered the exchange of the non-bridging octanoate ligand with the enolate and a subsequent inner sphere allylic alkylation by an Rhassociated allyl carbonate but found these steps to possess insurmountable barriers.26

-In order to confirm that the oxidative addition pathway is indeed taken, CV (cyclic voltammetry) measurements were performed under inert conditions in acetonitrile with tertbutylammonium hexafluorophosphate as the supporting electrolyte (see Section 2.3 for Dirhodium tetraacetate showed the reported reversible one-electron details). oxidation/reduction wave at 1.18 V (Figure 7(a) and 7(b)), while Xantphos exhibited three separate quasireversible oxidation/reduction waves at 1.13 V, 1.48 V, and 1.98 V (Figure S9).
-When dirhodium tetraacetate and Xantphos were taken together in solution, a nearly irreversible hump near 0.94 V was observed and the wave corresponding to one-electron oxidation/reduction of dirhodium tetraacetate turned quasireversible without any shift in potential (Figure 7(c) and 7(d)).
-This further supported the complexation of Xantphos with dirhodium tetraacetate.
-Upon adding allyl chloride along with dirhodium tetraacetate and Xantphos in solution, new quasireversible reduction/oxidation waves near -1.38 V and -1.58 V were observed (Figure 7(e) and 7(f)), likely corresponding to the two-electron reduction of the oxidative addition product, i.e., $[Rh_2]^{6+}$ to $[Rh_2]^{4+}$ .
-These waves were absent in all control experiments (Figure S9).
-Thus, it was confirmed that the product observed through in situ H NMR results from oxidative addition.
+In order to confirm that the oxidative addition step indeed takes place, CV (cyclic voltammetry) measurements were performed under inert conditions in acetonitrile with tertbutylammonium hexafluorophosphate as the supporting electrolyte (see Section 2.3 for details).
+Dirhodium tetraacetate showed the reported reversible one-electron oxidation/reduction wave at 1.18 V (Figure 7(a) and 7(b)),27 while Xantphos exhibited three separate quasireversible oxidation/reduction waves at 1.13 V, 1.48 V, and 1.98 V.28 When dirhodium tetraacetate and Xantphos were taken together in solution, a nearly irreversible hump near 0.94 V was observed and the wave corresponding to one-electron oxidation/reduction of dirhodium tetraacetate turned quasireversible without any shift in potential (Figure 7(c) and 7(d)).
+This further supported our hypothesis of the complexation of Xantphos with dirhodium tetraacetate.
+Upon adding allyl chloride along with dirhodium tetraacetate and Xantphos in solution, new quasireversible reduction/oxidation waves near - 1.38 V and -1.58 V were observed (Figure 7(e) and 7(f)), likely corresponding to the two-electron reduction of the oxidative addition product, i.e., $[Rh_2]^{6+}$ to $[Rh_2]^{4+}$.
+These waves were absent in all control experiments.
+Thus, CV measurements validated that the product observed through in situ 1H NMR results from oxidative addition.